15 of the Hardest Words to Spell in the English Language

 Nope, it’s not “mini-scule,” no matter how much logic would suggest.
 It bears no linguistic relation to “mini” or “miniature” but actually comes from the Latin minus, meaning “less.”
 Luckily, there’s a trick to help you remember how to spell “minuscule”—and these other 15 commonly misspelled words.

 Like a punchy use of onomatopoeia—a technique where a word mimics a sound—in a comic book, this one speaks for itself.
-Between the eight vowels, the fact that you only really need half the letters that are there to make the “-pia” sound that the word ends with, or the fact that replacing the “t” with an “n,” and saying “onomanopoeia,” rolls off the tongue slightly better, this is easily one of English’s trickiest offerings.
+Between the eight vowels, the fact that you only really need half the letters that are there to make the “-pia” sound that the word ends with, or the fact that replacing the “t” with an “n,” and saying “onomanopoeia,” rolls off the tongue slightly better, this is easily one of English’s hard words to spell.
 Here are some more of the hardest words to pronounce in English.